-At all project sites, the research team are working with national universities and research partners, extension, subject matters specialists, local irrigation and finance cooperatives, and women and men farmers to pilot technologies and practices that hold potential for scaling up small scale irrigation.
-Primary data is being collected through installation of measurement instruments, sampling and field interventions in the relevant watersheds, as well as through socio-economic surveys and farmer field books.
+Farmers and service providers in northern Ghana learning about the use and maintenance of motor pumps for irrigation.
+(Photo: Dr. Sylvester Ayambila, UDS) At all project sites, the research team is working with national universities and research partners, extension, subject matters specialists, local irrigation and finance cooperatives, and women and men farmers to pilot technologies and practices that hold potential for scaling up small scale irrigation.
+Primary data is being collected through installation of measurement instruments, sampling and field interventions in the relevant watersheds, as well as through socioeconomic surveys and farmer field books.
 In these, farmers are being encouraged to record data on daily and seasonal practices.
 By sampling and testing water quality in the watersheds the project team are able to monitor and analyse different water sources when considering multiple uses of them.
 This primary data is complemented with secondary data from national and international resources.
 ILSSI uses the data in a suite of models - SWAT, FARMSIM and APEX - that form an Integrated Decision Support System (IDSS).

-Partnerships, capacity and engagement: working toward impact
+Partnerships, capacity and engagement: working

+toward impact

-The ILSSI team is led by Texas A&M University with the International Water Management Institute (IWMI) and the International Livestock Research Institute (ILRI) leading field interventions and the International Food Policy Research Institute (IFPRI) conducting household surveys.
+The ILSSI team is led by Texas A&M University with the International Water Management Institute (IVMI) and the International Livestock Research Institute (ILRI) leading field interventions and the International Food Policy Research Institute (IFPRI) conducting household surveys.
 Continuous stakeholder engagement throughout is a core approach of the ILSSI project.
-In Tanzania, the interventions are implemented and data collected by Sokoine University of Agriculture.
+In Ghana, the interventions are implemented and data collected by the University of Development Studies (UDS), iDE-Ghana, and the Animal Research Institute (ARI) and Water Research Institute (WRI) of the Council for Scientific and Industrial Research (CSIR).